 The iPad can be a workhorse for your productivity needs if you know how to use it.
 Whether you are building a business network, making your way through college, or just trying to run a brick-and-mortar record shop, the iPad can be one of your greatest allies.

-One of the best features of this note-taking app is that you can handwrite your notes.
-If you are not comfortable using the iPad’s touch screen keyboard and haven’t already invested in some kind of keyboard case, you will love being able to write on your iPad like a note pad.
+One of the best features of this note-taking app is that it has a very natural and realistic hand-writing tool.
+If you are not comfortable using the iPad’s touch screen keyboard and haven’t already invested in some kind of keyboard case, you will love writing on your iPad with this.
 Of course, you’ll need a stylus in order to make the most out of your chicken scratch.
 However, Penultimate features smooth, realistic handwriting simulation with multiple paper styles and a variety of pen color options.
-You can search your text, save your ideas to Evernote, and share single page images or full PDF notebooks to others.
+You can search your text, save your ideas directly to Evernote, and share single page images or full PDF notebooks with others.
 You can import images, annotate files, and sketch ideas.
-Available for free.
+This app is available for free.

 If you are in college, you kind of need this app.
 Not only can you handwrite notes, but you can type text as well.
 It includes a full-featured word processor with the ability to spell check, add bullet points, and more.
 You can annotate PDFs, so if your professor sends out a worksheet, you can write notes directly on the iPad without having to switch to a different app.
 The most useful feature of this app is that it records audio.
 You can record a lecture while taking notes.
 The app syncs what you type with what was recorded so that, when you go back over your notes, if something you wrote doesn’t make sense, you can tap a word and it will play back the section of the lecture that took place at that time.
 This app is available for $5.99.

 These are our favorite note-taking apps for the iPad.
 What are yours?
 Let us know why in the comments below.